CBB752Spring2017/final-project-2-2-team1-team-2-2-1/index.md

 Matplotlib and numpy were used to perform plotting, binning, and statistics.
 #### Results:

+The corresponding guide libraries for chromosome 1 are included in this repository as `hg38_chr1.bed` and `zimmer_chr1_guides_cleaned.bed`.
+The Zimmerome contains 16731494 guides on chromosome 1.
+Hg38 contains 14932113 guides on chromosome 1.

+Intersecting these libraries revealed 4626338 unique guides for the zimmerome and 3414224 unique guides in hg38.
+These intersections are included in this repository as `chr1_unique_zimmer.bed` and `chr1_unique_hg38.bed`.

 The 50mb guide RNA coverage for both genomes is plotted below.

 ![image](https://raw.githubusercontent.com/CBB752Spring2017/final-project-2-2-team1-team-2-2-1/master/chr1_zimmervshg38.png)